Intensive Online Finance Subjects

 Delivery mode

-The subjects are fully online.
+The subject is fully online.
 Participation in the subject requires access to the internet using a device with a Windows or Mac operating system.
 The subject is delivered through the UoM’s Learning Management System (LMS) that students will be granted access to when they are enrolled in the subject.

-The subjects also use Zoom (download here) for conducting online consultations, which requires a video and audio connection and is most effective through a laptop or PC.
+The subject also uses Zoom (download here) for conducting online consultations, which requires a video and audio connection and is most effective through a laptop or PC.
 Further information will be provided to students prior to the first session.

 Subject Details and Process